“If I were a flower. I would be a sunflower.

 ― Pam Stewart

-We did a little research before we headed out suggest you bring 3 things:
+We did a little research before we headed out and suggest you bring 3 things:

-Bug Spray – Given the nature that you’re standing on a field of sunflowers, there are a lot of bug and definitely TONS of bees!
-They are the big fuzzy ones, but be warned.
+- Bug Spray – Given the nature that you’re standing on a field of sunflowers, there are a lot of bugs and definitely TONS of bees!
+They are the big fuzzy ones but be warned.
 So if you’re allergic, bring your EpiPen!

 Other things to think about:

-Go sooner than later – these pretties will only be in bloom a short window in July!
+- Go sooner than later – these pretties will only be in bloom for a short window in July!

-Good news, I read on their website more seeds have been planted, so expect to take more photos in August!
+Good news, I read on their website more seeds have been planted, so expect to take more photos in July and August!
+Be sure to use #ColumbiaBottomSunflowers when you share!

 You can find Columbia Bottom at 801 Strodtman Rd.
 St. Louis, MO.